soerenmetje/docker-graylog/README.md

 # Central Logging
-Stack with Graylog, OpenSearch, and Filebeat all running in Docker containers.
+Setup with Graylog, OpenSearch, and Filebeat all running in Docker containers.

+The webinterfaces of Graylog and OpenSearch-Dashboard will be available through the reverse proxy Traefik.

-## Purpose
+## Goal
-Gather logs from various servers on a central Logging server.
+The goal is to gather logs from various servers on a central Logging server.
-In particular, logs from docker container and pods in Kubernetes cluster should be available in a web dashboard.
+In particular, logs from docker containers and pods in a Kubernetes cluster should be available in a web dashboard.

 ## Components